-The following will apply with respect to any additional brine storages required for the Project (i.e., if required and in addition to existing PL 1037 Brine Tanks 1 and 2):
+The following will apply with respect to any additional brine storages associated with ATP 2059 (i.e., if required and in addition to existing PL 1037 brine tanks 1 and 2):

 - Senex will design storages in accordance with relevant legislation and accepted Australian engineering standards. - Senex will implement a seepage monitoring program for any additional brine storages, where required.
 The seepage monitoring program will identify infrastructure and procedures that are in place to detect loss of containment as early as possible. - Senex will monitor storage levels to provide early warning of overtopping and / or unidentified water losses; and - Senex will monitor the integrity and assess the available storage of storages annually.